 The panel was chaired by Mary Robinson, president of the Mary Robinson Foundation – Climate Justice, and former President of Ireland (1990-1997) as well as UN High Commissioner for Human Rights (1997-2002).

 She was joined by 16 panel members with a diverse background who all served in a personal capacity.
 The panel produced its final report in late January 2017 and presented it to the DAC at its meeting on 2 February 2017.
+In January 2018, the DAC issued a report on the implementation of the High Level Panel’s recommendations.

 See the bios and full list of panel members here.